Table of Contents

 The pancreas is an elongated, tapered organ that is located across the back of the abdomen, right behind the stomach.
 It has a sigmoid shape and is organized in lobules, which are separated from each other by projections of the thin fibrous capsule that surrounds the organ, and by fine connective tissue septa.

-Apart from the tail, pancreas is a retroperitoneal organ which lies behind the peritoneal cavity, and is located deeply within the upper abdomen in the epigastrium and left hypochodrium regions.
-Some of it relations include the stomach superiorly and anteriorly, the colon and spleen laterally on the right and left respectively.
+Apart from the tail, the pancreas is a retroperitoneal organ that lies behind the peritoneal cavity, and is located deeply within the upper abdomen in the epigastrium and left hypochodrium regions.
+Some of its relations include the stomach superiorly and anteriorly, the colon and spleen laterally on the right and left respectively.
 The head of the pancreas is located on the right side of the abdomen and is connected to the duodenum through a small tube called the pancreatic duct.

 The different parts can be distinguished as:

 - Caput pancreatis (head of the pancreas): lies in the concave aspect of the duodenum (duodenal C) and has a hook-shaped process (uncinate process), which surrounds the superior mesenteric artery and vein.

 - Corpus pancreatis (body of the pancreas): represents the main part of the pancreas and is contained within the posterior, retroperitoneal abdominal wall.
 The anterior part is covered with peritoneum and forms the posterior wall of the omental bursa.

 - Cauda pancreatis (tail of the pancreas): stretches to the spleen and cannot be clearly differentiated from the body.